Moving to Australia

 Cost of Everyday Items

-Check out some of the items you are likely to purchase regularly whilst living in Australia below.
+Check out some of the items you are likely to purchase regularly whilst living in Australia below, using data from Numbeo.
 Prices are shown in Australian Dollars and converted to UK pounds so you can see how prices match up.

 Australia is a big country and anyone looking to travel further than regionally should prepare for long journey times and expensive ticket prices depending on the mode of transport.
 However, on the whole, city transport in the country is championed as very affordable.

 Investing in a car is a luxury many expats often choose, particularly as the country is dependent on road travel.
 For this reason, all roads are well maintained and signposted.
-VW are a popular car brand in the country and a basic Golf will set you back around $25,000 (just over £14,000).
-Petrol is much cheaper, with a litre coming in at around $1.31 (78p).
+VW are a popular car brand in the country and a basic Golf will set you back around $25,000 (just over £13,000).
+Petrol is generally cheaper, with a litre coming in at around $1.89 (99p).

 Domestic flights are an affordable way of covering large distances in Australia.
 Last minute internal flights can be snapped up for as little as $50.
 Long-haul buses journeys tend to be more expensive and take considerably more time.